 Lyon students also participate in a variety of campus organizations.
 Clubs, societies, and special interest groups bring faculty, staff, and students together to explore shared interests.
 Publications and artistic opportunities provide students with creative outlets.
-The outdoor program allows students to take full advantage of Lyon's location in the Ozarks.
-Intramurals offer students a range of sports and activities designed to develop lifelong habits of fitness and to provide opportunities to enjoy the camaraderie of competition and team participation.
+The LEAP allows students to take full advantage of Lyon's location in the Ozarks.
 Lyon is the only private college in Arkansas which sponsors national sororities and fraternities.

 There are numerous opportunities for spiritual growth and service at the College.
 Weekly worship services are available on campus, and area churches welcome Lyon students.
-The college chaplain works with Campus Ministries to provide leadership and direction to campus religious activities, centered around worship, study, fellowship, service and spiritual development.
+The college chaplain works with Campus Ministries to provide leadership and direction to campus religious activities, centered around worship, study, fellowship, service, and spiritual development.